South Skyline Region: Russian Ridge OSP / Skyline Ridge OSP / Long Ridge OSP / Monte Bello OSP / Upper Stevens Creek County Park

 - For the official OpenSpace.org website click here.

 - For maps of Russian Ridge, Skyline Ridge, Long Ridge, and Monte Bello click here.
-(Scroll to the bottom of the page and click on the "South Skyline Region" map for a great overview map of the entire region.
-This map is also available in printed form for free at most trailheads.)
+(Click on the link at the left side of the page for the "South Skyline Region" map.
+The map is also freely available in printed form at most trailheads.)

 - There are so many different trailheads in this region that the driving directions are listed with each run below.

-This run is a nice loop that takes you from the ridgeline along Skyline all of the way down to the bottom of Stevens Creek Canyon, and back up again!
-The long rolling descent along the Table Mountain Trail is some of the best singletrack in the region.
-The lower portion is open to mountain bikes; however, they are restricted to the uphill direction only.
+This run is a nice loop that takes you from the ridgeline along Skyline all of the way down to the bottom of Stevens Creek Canyon on the narrow Table Mountain Trail.
+This section of Table Mountain Trail is some of the best singletrack in the area.
+You then have a long, moderate climb all of the way back up to Skyline on the Grizzly Flat Trail.

 - 0.0 mi: Cross over Skyline Blvd and get on the Peters Creek Trail.